Dependent Drop Down Lists Video

 Show different items in an Excel dependent drop down list, based on the value selected in another cell.
 Watch the video below, to see how to set up the drop downs.
-The full transcript and sample Excel workbook are below.
+The full transcript and sample Excel workbook are below the video.

-For more step-by-step written instructions, and more examples, go to the Create Dependent Drop Downs page.
+For written step-by-step written instructions, and other examples, go to the Create Dependent Drop Downs page.

 In this video, see how to set up dependent drop down list.
 Then, select Fruit or Vegetable in the first column, and the dependent drop down will only show matching items.